Racial Equity Project

 Our Mission:

-To follow the Episcopal Church's Becoming Beloved Community whereby we work for racial justice, healing, and reconciliation because it is the work that we are called to do as a part of our Baptismal Covenant.
+To follow the Episcopal Church's Becoming Beloved Community directives whereby we commit to racial justice, healing, and reconciliation.

 To achieve our mission, we will:

-Discern our role in racial equity work as a parish by working through the questions posed in Becoming Beloved Community and simultaneously coming up with action plans.
+Discern our role in racial equity work as a parish by studying the questions posed in the Becoming Beloved Community initiatives provided by the Episcopal Church leadership and simultaneously determining action plans.

 Support changes in our parish to make our church a place where all feel welcome as they are.
 We will support our local Black community both financially and in ways that the community we strive to serve deems appropriate.

-If you have any questions regarding Racial Equity Project, please contact Shawn Manning at [email protected].
+If you have any questions regarding Racial Equity Project, please contact Rachel Williamson at edwrbw@gmail.com.

 Read more about: